sagemath/trac_to_gh/Issue 1461.md

 # Issue 1461: [with patch] implement general subs_expr for calculus expressions

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1461

 Original creator: was